 - Chair, Architecture Advisory Board, Faculty of Architecture at the University of Melbourne

 - Deputy Chair of the Heritage Council of Victoria

-- Chair, Premier’s Design Awards, State of Design Victoria in 2010.
+- Chair, Premier’s Design Awards, State of Design Victoria

 - Board member, Architects Registration Board of Victoria

 - Member, Victorian Design Advisory Council

-- Design Director, Office of NSW Government Architect, in 2000 and 2001.
+- Design Director, Office of NSW Government Architect

 Shelley Penn has chaired or been a member of numerous design review panels for significant state and local government and private sector projects in Victoria, New South Wales and South Australia.
-In addition, she has chaired or been a member of more than twenty juries for design awards conducted by the Australian Institute of Architects, and by local government.
+These include on-going membership of the Victorian Design Review Panel and the Capital City Design Review Panel in Adelaide.